lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 are provided in Ref. :cite:`lammps_run_basics`).
 The simulation should finish quickly.

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

 With the default settings, LAMMPS--GUI will open two windows: one displaying the console output and another with a chart.
 The ``Output`` window will display information from the executed commands, including the total energy and pressure at step 0, as specified by the thermodynamic data request.
 Since no actual simulation steps were performed, the ``Charts`` window will be empty.

 **Snapshot image --** At this point, you can create a snapshot image of the current system using the ``Image Viewer`` window, which can be accessed by clicking the ``Create Image`` button in the ``Run`` menu.
 The image viewer works by instructing LAMMPS to render an image of the current system using its internal rendering library via the ``dump image`` command.
 The resulting image is then displayed, with various buttons available to adjust the view and rendering style.
 This will always capture the current state of the system.

 Energy minimization
 -------------------